ElijahBurke/js-fullstack-boilerplate/readme.md

 ### Root Files

-Te create-fullstack-app generates in the root folder a package.json, a README.md and a config/confgiFSApp.json files.
+The create-fullstack-app generates in the root folder a package.json, a README.md and a config/confgiFSApp.json files.
+The package exposes two commands that can be used to generate prepulated React components and containers following the selected options.

-The config/configFSApp.json file contains all the options selected when creating the prject, allowing the exposure of the following commands:
+The config/configFSApp.json file contains all the options selected when creating the project, allowing the exposure of the two commands:

 ```shell
 rg component "${EXAMPLE_COMPONENT_NAME}"